-Then, give your child his own stake in making the meal as successful as possible by inviting him to help plan, decorate, and make decisions about the celebration.
+- Get your preschooler involved in planning.
+Give your little one a stake in making the meal a success — invite your child to help plan, decorate, and make decisions about the celebration.
 If you involve him with the setup of a big family event, he’ll feel like an integral part of the holiday meal and be more apt to show off his good manners.
 After all, he won’t want to disturb something he worked hard to help make nice.

-- Prepare Ahead.
+- Prepare ahead with photos.
 Before the holiday, look at family photos so that distant relatives’ faces will be familiar and your child won’t feel intimidated talking with them at dinner.

-- Role Play.
+- Role play together.
 Ahead of time, set the table with a light snack.
 Together, practice holiday dinner manners by using conversational tones and polite words.

 - Develop a signal.
 Rather than nag your child to stop moving his food with his fingers, arrange for a sign ahead of time (two raised fingers).
 Likewise, if he needs your help, he can give you the signal to rescue him.